yanniboi/party_install_party/README.txt

 Installation
 ------------

-Install and enable the Party module (and dependencies Entity API, CTools, Views) using the usual Drupal module download/enable process.
-Typically the following Party sub-modules should be enabled: Party Hat, Party Profile, Party User.
+Install and enable the Party module as usual.
+For a typical installation, the following Party sub-modules should be enabled:
+Party Hat, Party Profile, Party User.

 ///////////////////////////////////////////////////////////////////////////////
 // Overview